Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 - Selecting a parent prim of a point instancer
   - (same as selecting a point instancer in its entirety)

-### Code overview

-This section is to briefly explain some of the less immediately clear code structures used in the implementation.

 ### Current limitations

-- Wireframe colors for lead/active selection are unsupported
+- The wireframe colors for point instancer & instance selections might not always be correct (with respect to the lead/active selection colors).
+However, prototype selections should be using the correct colors.